riyachaturvedi09/Interview-prep/DAX-queries/DateTime-func.md

 PreviousMonth_Revenue= Calculate(
     [TotalRevenue],DATESMTD(calender[Date],-1,Month)

-    -- the DATESMTD here finds the the last month from the calender table & then Calculates the previous month's revenue.
+    -- the DATESMTD/DATESQTD/DATEYTD here finds the the last month from the calender table & then Calculates the previous month's revenue.
 )

 ```